BS in Mechanical Engineering, UCSB, expected 2023

 "Flynn took the spotlight in the last hour of this project when the team’s mentors threw a curveball, forcing the team to quickly redesign the steam flash drum’s level alarms and controls.
 He efficiently and effectively led his team to a new design while developing a new proportional derivative control scheme."

--Alex Wong, Lead Process Engineer at Chevron
+-Supervisor, Lead Process Engineer at Chevron

 MIDI Drum Prototype